-If you’ve always dreamed of building your freelance writing career, now is the time.
+If you’ve always dreamed of building a freelance writing business, now is the time.

 There have never been more freelance opportunities for writers than right now when the world is massively shifting its focus to remote work.

 There are different paths you can take to become successful as a freelance writer, so you can choose the one that suits you best or even invent your own strategy.